inductiva/wind-tunnel-demos/docs/2_TEMPLATING.md

 task.download_outputs()
 ```

-In order to iterate over different values of the flow velocity, it is enough to set
+To iterate over different values of the flow velocity, it is enough to set
 a for loop at the start and everything will work out smoothly!